theGreatWhiteShark/mensacard-hack/cordova/README.md

 cordova run android
 ```

+For a more thorough guide check out the [first part](https://thegreatwhiteshark.tech.blog/2017/01/09/mensacard-hack-pt-i-setup/) of the corresponding blog posts.

 # References

 - The starting point of this app is the [example app of the Beginning NFC book](https://github.com/tigoe/BeginningNFC/blob/master/NfcReader/).